chrisgurney/things2md/README.md

 python3 things2md.py --due
 ```

-## Exporting Tasks as Simple Markdown to be Imported (into Obsidian, or another note-taking tool)
+## Exporting Task Contents as Simple Markdown (into Obsidian, or another Markdown tool)

-_I frequently draft notes in Things that I just want to get it out as simple markdown._
+_Sometimes my tasks become full notes in Things._

-Show uncompleted tasks, tagged with "import", formatted in markdown with task names as headers, notes as body text, and subtasks as a list:
+Show uncompleted tasks, tagged with "note", formatted in markdown with task names as headers, notes as body text, subtasks as a list, with each note separated by `---`:
 ```
-python3 things2md.py --tag "import" --format import --orderby index
+python3 things2md.py --tag "note" --format note --orderby index
 ```

 # Usage with Obsidian